dtcenter/METdataio/METdbLoad/docker/README.md

 - Uses port 3306 for MySQL.
 This must match the XML load file and the exposed port in the Dockerfile
 - The XML load file has the host, username, and password information

+NOTE: On a MAC OS laptop, 2M was not enough memory for Docker - increased to 4M.